Staff

 Kara Beer, Bander

-Erik Bruhnke, Guide & Volunteer Count Interpreter
+Erik Bruhnke, Volunteer Count Interpreter/Counter

 Erik Bruhnke has loved birds since he was a child looking at chickadees.
 He graduated from Northland College in Wisconsin with a Natural Resources degree in 2008 and taught field ornithology at Northland College for three semesters.
 Throughout college and shortly after, he spent his summers conducting field research focused on breeding bird transects in Upper Michigan, point counts for a breeding bird atlas in Minnesota and Wisconsin’s Northwoods, vegetation and breeding bird surveys throughout wind farms in North Dakota’s prairie potholes, and cavity-nesting surveys in the Cascade Mountains of Oregon.
 He educated visitors about raptor identification throughout six fall seasons at Hawk Ridge, where he caught the lifelong hawkwatching bug.

-Marie Chappell, Trainee
+Marie Chappell, Counter

 Sara DePew, Lead Naturalist

+Sara spent over two decades in the animal care and environmental education field, working with hundreds of species of wildlife, and sharing her love of conservation with others.
 Before joining Hawk Ridge, Sara was an animal care supervisor and placed rehabilitated trumpeter swans into breeding programs to increase wild population numbers.
-Proud to be part of this conservation success story, she is a supporter of the “Get the Lead Out” campaign to reduce lead poisoning in waterfowl and bald eagles.
-Her paper, “Still Threatened: Trumpeter Swans and the Lead Crisis” was published in the American Association of Zookeepers.
-Sara joined Hawk Ridge in spring 2022 and continues to be in awe of the amazing bird migration through Duluth.
-Sara’s other interests include spending time with her animals at home, cooking, gardening, reading, and all things J.R.R.
-Tolkien; she dreams of one day visiting Middle Earth (a.k.a.
-New Zealand), where she can also see Kea parrots in the wild.
+Proud to be part of this conservation success story, she is a supporter of the “Get the Lead Out” campaign to reduce lead poisoning in birds.
+Her paper, “Still Threatened: Trumpeter Swans and the Lead Crisis” was published in the American Association of Zookeepers’ Animal Keepers Forum.

 Miranda Durbin – Volunteer Bander

 Miranda Durbin has lived in Duluth most of her life, growing up right below Hawk Ridge.
 She got her BS in Fisheries and Wildlife, with a specialization in Wildlife at the University of Minnesota.
 Her love of birds didn’t begin in earnest until an ornithology class and an internship at the Wildlife Rehabilitation Center in Roseville helping in the avian nursery.After some traveling and time away from Duluth, she moved back in 2011 and began volunteering at Hawk Ridge during the 2012 fall season.
-She started volunteering in the banding station in 2013 and this will be her twelfth year helping as one of the Banders at Hawk Ridge.
+She started volunteering in the banding station in 2013 and this will be her thirteenth year helping as one of the Banders at Hawk Ridge.

-Olivia Fortuna, Banding Apprentice
+Olivia Fortuna, Owl Bander

 Steve Kolbe – Volunteer Counter